Realizations of countable Borel equivalence relations: The space of subshifts

-By \cref{topAmenChar}, measure-amenability is equivalent to \textbf{topological amenability}.
+By \cref{topAmenChar}, measure-amenability is equivalent to topological amenability.

-A countable discrete group $\Gamma$ is \textbf{exact} if it admits a measure-amenable (equiv. topologically amenable) action on a compact Polish space, in which case there exists such an action on the Cantor space $\cantor$, since every compact $\Gamma$-flow extends to a $\Gamma$-flow on $\cantor$, see \cite{GdlH97}.
+A countable discrete group $\Gamma$ is \textbf{exact} if it admits a topologically amenable action on a compact Polish space (see \cite[Chapter 5]{BO08}), in which case there exists such an action on the Cantor space $\cantor$, since every compact $\Gamma$-flow is a factor of a $\Gamma$-flow on $\cantor$, see \cite{GH97}.
+Examples of exact groups include all linear groups, and all groups of finite asymptotic dimension.
+There exist groups which are not exact, but all such groups have been constructed explicitly for this purpose via small cancellation.

-A CBER $E$ on $X$ is $\boldsymbol{\mu}$-{\bf hyperfinite} if if there is an invariant $\mu$-conull Borel subset of $X$ where the action is hyperfinite and it is \textbf{measure-hyperfinite} if it is $\mu$-hyperfinite with respect to every $\mu$.